unoplatform/uno/doc/articles/faq.md

 ## How do I update the to latest Uno.UI nuget package, I don't see any update ?

-You may want to try our latest dev bits, and here's how to do it:
+You may want to try our latest dev builds, and here's how to do it:

 - On your solution node, select **Manage Nuget packages for Solution**
 - Next to the Search text box, check the **Include prerelease** box